emacs-mirror/emacs/mps/manual/source/glossary/m.rst

         .. historical::

-            This was the first GC algorithm, devised by McCarthy for :term:`Lisp`.
+            This was the first garbage collection algorithm, devised by John McCarthy for :term:`Lisp`.

         .. seealso:: :term:`mark-compact`.